Choose a JS client¶

-Predictable data availability: Streams created using the JS HTTP Client can be pinned and made available on a remote Ceramic node which has more uptime and predictable data availability guarantees than, say, running the JS Core Client directly in-browser where users can open and close tabs causing their streams to come on and offline at unpredictable intervals.
+Predictable data availability: Streams created using the JS HTTP Client can be pinned and made available on a remote Ceramic node which has high uptime and predictable data availability guarantees.

 Some trust in a remote node: Stream processing and state validation happens on a remote node which the JS HTTP Client trusts.
 However, it is important to note that user's keys always live client-side and all updates are signed on the JS HTTP Client and then sent to the HTTP endpoint for processing.

 Swap for the JS Core Client at anytime: The JS HTTP Client and the JS Core Client implement the same CeramicApi TypeScript interface, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.

 JS Core Client¶